microsoft/vscode-docs/docs/devcontainers/containers.md

 See the [latest template](https://github.com/devcontainers/feature-template) for instructions on using the dev container CLI to publish your own public or private Features.

-### Features proposal and distribution
+### Features spec and distribution

 Features are an active proposal in the open-source [Development Containers Specification](https://containers.dev).
-You can review the [Features proposal](https://github.com/devcontainers/spec/issues/61), along with [more information about how Features work](https://containers.dev/implementors/features) and their [distribution](https://containers.dev/implementors/features-distribution).
+You can review [more information about how Features work](https://containers.dev/implementors/features) and their [distribution](https://containers.dev/implementors/features-distribution).

 ## Pre-building dev container images

 We recommend pre-building images with the tools you need rather than creating and building a container image each time you open your project in a dev container.
 Using pre-built images will result in a faster container startup,  simpler configuration, and allows you to pin to a specific version of tools to improve supply-chain security and avoid potential breaks.
 You can automate pre-building your image by scheduling the build using a DevOps or continuous integration (CI) service like GitHub Actions.

+Even better - pre-built images can now contain Dev Container metadata so you can just reference an image and settings will be pulled across automatically!

-We recommend using the [devcontainer CLI](/docs/devcontainers/devcontainer-cli.md) to pre-build your images since it is kept in sync with the Dev Containers extension's latest capabilities - including [dev container Features](#dev-container-features-preview).
+We recommend using the [devcontainer CLI](/docs/devcontainers/devcontainer-cli.md) to pre-build your images since it is kept in sync with the Dev Containers extension's latest capabilities - including [dev container Features](#dev-container-features).
 Once you've built your image, you can push it to a container registry (like the [Azure Container Registry](https://learn.microsoft.com/azure/container-registry/container-registry-get-started-docker-cli?tabs=azure-cli), [GitHub Container Registry](https://docs.github.com/packages/working-with-a-github-packages-registry/working-with-the-container-registry#pushing-container-images), or [Docker Hub](https://docs.docker.com/engine/reference/commandline/push)) and reference it directly.

 See the [devcontainer CLI article on pre-building images](/docs/devcontainers/devcontainer-cli.md#prebuilding) for more information.